byronka/minum_usage_example_mvn/README.md

 threading is a preview until JDK version 21).

 Maven is required.
 I tested with version 3.9.3

-Also, **importantly**, you will need the Minum project published to your local repo, that is, stored in the $HOME/.m2 directory.
-In order to do this, it is necessary to run the following command in the [minum project](https://github.com/byronka/minum): `make mvnrepo`

 Developed in two environments:
 * MacBook Pro with OS 12.0.1, with OpenJDK 20